kubernetes/community/contributors/guide/README.md

 For Issues we are still working on a more automated workflow.
 Since SIGs do not directly map onto Kubernetes subrepositories, it may be difficult to find which SIG your contribution belongs in.
 Here is the [list of SIGs](/sig-list.md).
 Determine which is most likely related to your contribution.

-*Example:* if you have a cni contribution, you should choose SIG-networking.
+*Example:* if you are filing a cni issue, you should choose SIG-networking.

 Follow the link in the SIG name column to reach each SIGs README.
-Most SIGs will have a set of GitHub Teams with tags that can be mentioned on issues and pull requests for higher visibility.
-If you are not sure about the correct SIG for an issue, you can try SIG-contributor-experience [here](/sig-contributor-experience#github-teams).
+Most SIGs will have a set of GitHub Teams with tags that can be mentioned in a comment on issues and pull requests for higher visibility.
+If you are not sure about the correct SIG for an issue, you can try SIG-contributor-experience [here](/sig-contributor-experience#github-teams), or [ask in Slack](http://slack.k8s.io/).

 _Improvements needed_